mvysny/karibu-testing/README.md

 * Vaadin 14 + Vaadin-on-Kotlin + Gradle + DynaTest: [Beverage Buddy VoK](https://github.com/mvysny/beverage-buddy-vok)
 * Vaadin 14 + Vaadin-on-Kotlin + Gradle + DynaTest: [Vaadin Kotlin PWA](https://github.com/mvysny/vaadin-kotlin-pwa)

-## Integrating Karibu-Testing With Your App

-Absolute requirement in order for the Karibu-Testing library to work with your app is:
+## Limitations

+Karibu-Testing is designed to bypass browser and the servlet container.
+It's a double-edged
+sword: while this provides insane speed, it also sets limits what you can do with Karibu-Testing:

+* There is no browser: **It's not possible to test nor call JavaScript code**.
+That also limits testability of your Polymer Templates; see [Testing with Vaadin](karibu-testing-v10) for more details.
+  If you need to test JavaScript code, you need to use Selenium or [TestBench](https://vaadin.com/testbench) in addition to Karibu-Testing.
-**You must be able to "start" your app in the same JVM which runs the tests.**
+* Since your JUnit methods access views which in turn access your business logic beans and your database directly, **You must be able to "start" your app in the same JVM which runs the tests.**.

-This is because Karibu-Testing uses Vaadin server-side API directly to assert the application state; it uses `UI.getCurrent()` to locate any components you test on.
-Your tests therefore need to have access to `UI.getCurrent()` populated by your app.

-Here are a few tips for typical apps on how to achieve that:
+Here are a few tips on how to "start" your app in the JUnit JVM:

 * For simple apps with just the UI and no database that's very easy: simply call `MockVaadin.setup { MyUI() }` before every test, and `MockVaadin.tearDown()` after every test.
 That will instantiate your UI along with all necessary Vaadin environment.